Flamenco/stackeditpro/Features.md

 See [Source Code Documentation Extension](Source%20Code%20Documentation%20Extension.md).

+### Frontmatter Extension
+Format and edit frontmatter.

+Frontmatter a YAML markdown header between `---` and `---<newline`.
+It is used to configure the following markdown document.

 ## Folder Overview
 We now display a folder overview, shown when a folder is selected in the navigator.
 You can view the folder contents by name or accessed date.